 2. Do your exercise first thing, 7am or earlier.
 Do cooler forms of working out, such as walking, swimming, gentle cycling, hatha yoga.
 If you’re a runner or a gym bunny, work to only 50 per cent of your capacity.
 If you do the intense, strenuous exercise now that you do in winter or spring, you’ll overheat internally before the working day has even begun.
 This is hard for some Pittas but let go of rigidity and don’t let your Pitta mind push you to overheat your agni, your organs, your blood and your mind.
 Obviously (I hope!) don’t do hot yoga and don’t exercise in the midday or afternoon heat.
 And not in the evening, as it will overheat you before bed and disrupt your sleep, unless it’s something to wind down like gentle tai chi or some restorative yoga.

-3. Don’t get on the Central line.
-(Not in the Ayurvedic books, this one!)
-The deeper tube lines are the hottest, especially the Central line.
-One recent summer, a TV news report recorded 35 degrees down there.
-(It’s illegal for animals to be transported in conditions of 30 degrees or above.)
-If you use it for work, try another line, even if it goes to a station a few minutes farther from your office (and leave enough time for the extra stroll -- not a power walk).
+3. Don’t get on the Central line!
+The Ayurvedic books don't tell you this one!
+But the deeper tube lines are the hottest, especially the Central line.
+One recent summer, a TV news report recorded 35 degrees down there (it’s illegal for animals to be transported in conditions of 30 degrees or above).
+If you use it for work, try another line, even if it goes to a station a few minutes farther from your office.
+Leave enough time for the extra stroll -- not a power walk.

 4. Have a relaxing evening.
 Don’t go tubing or busing it all over London to see people.
 Minimise travel, and do relaxing social activities with your chilled-out friends (not stimulating things with heated intense people!).
 Be sure to get this important down time and not work late, so you are fresh next day.
 Don’t use the computer in the evening.
 Instead, read a book in the garden, watch a movie, or enjoy dinner al fresco with friends.
 Cooling the eyes can make the whole body feel cool, as the eyes are a main site of Pitta, so use rose water or cucumber slices on the eyes after a hot day.